msanvarov/php-security/README.md

 $_SESSION['_token'] = bin2hex(openssl_random_pseudo_bytes(16));
 ```

-3. Check if request is POST and token is passed
+3. Check if the request is POST and token is passed

 ```PHP
 <?php